bavc/avaa/_artifacts/ghost.md

 tags:
 ---

-File:Analog_TransmissionGhost.mp4
-<sub>Notice the transparent and ghostly repeated right edge of the image in this video.</sub>

 _Ghost_ is a shadowy or weak image in the received picture, offset either to the right or to the left of the primary image.
 It is the result of transmission conditions where secondary signals are created and received earlier or later than the primary signal caused by a reflected RF signal.

 _Echo_ is a wave which has been reflected at one or more points in the transmission medium.
 Result from reflection of transmitted broadcast signals during off air recording (signal reflection from tall physical structures like skyscrapers or airplanes) and signal routing problems where unterminated video signals.
 Echoes may be leading or lagging the primary signal, and appear in the picture monitor as reflections or double images commonly known as ghosts.